petru-braha/DS-array/README.md

-# MDM-array
+# DS-array

-Two approaches to build multi-dimensional arrays from text using C++
+Two approaches to build multi-dimensional arrays from text using C++.